 An infusion nurse will do a short assessment upon your arrival.
 Depending on what your medical oncologist has prescribed, you will receive pre-medications to prevent reactions and help reduce side effects.
 After the pre-medications, your nurse will begin administering your chemotherapy.

 If you need IV fluids or nutrition, this can be accomplished in the Infusion Center as well.
 IV fluids may last between four to eight hours.
 If nutritional fluids are initiated, including total parenteral nutrition (TPN), it is usually placed on a portable pump while at the center, then home health care is arranged for discharge to home.

 Speed of care and safety protocols

 Before each visit to the Infusion Center, you will have lab work done to make sure your blood counts are within an acceptable range to receive chemotherapy.
 With the hospital’s electronic health records (EHR) system, lab results are automatically delivered to the Infusion Center in real time.

 The chemotherapy is prepared by the Infusion Center Pharmacy, which helps improve turnaround times for our patients.
 The Infusion Center abides by the Oncology Nursing Society guidelines for administering chemotherapy.
 Every nurse on the team has had appropriate training in handling chemotherapy agents.
 Your nurses will double check your arm band, your oncologist’s chemotherapy orders and any other important aspects of your care.

-Located on the second floor of the hospital, the Infusion Center at Southwestern is open 24/7, every day of the year.
+The Infusion Center at Southwestern is located on the second floor of the hospital, and infusion services are offered 24/7, every day of the year.

 Patients’ chemotherapy treatments are scheduled, but you have the option to provide your schedulers with your preference for administration time.
 All efforts will be made to accommodate your requested time with each visit.